 All PhD students and postdoctoral researchers with a UHasselt supervisor can apply, and the proposals will be evaluated by the doctoral school council.

-- call 1 has been closed in December 2020 for mobilities taking place from January 2021 onwards.
+- call 1 has been launched in October 2021 for mobilities taking place from January 2022 onwards.

-- call 2 has been closed in April 2021 for mobilities taking place from May 2021 onwards.
+- call 2 will be launched in January 2022 for mobilities taking place from May 2022 onwards.

-- call 3 has been launched in June 2021 for mobilities taking place from September 2021 onwards.
+- call 3 will be launched in June 2022 for mobilities taking place from September 2022 onwards.

 - In light of the current and expected situation concerning the further spread of COVID-19, the Executive Board of Hasselt University has decided to issue specific mandatory travel guidelines for both staff and students.
 Make sure to always consult and respect the latest UHasselt travel advice before starting any international mobility!